If you think Chinese is a difficult language, these 4 ways to teach Chinese characters at the beach might change your mind!

 Does your child like to collect nature treasures?

-Have you tried writing practice at the beach?
+Have you tried reviewing Chinese characters at the beach?

 If you try this with your family, we would love to hear how it goes!

-You can also save this activity on Pinterest!
+You can also save these learning ideas on Pinterest!

 - 4 Fun Ways to Use Stones for Chinese Reading & Writing Practice!